JohnGrubba/TromboneChampAutomod/README.md

 This is a script, to quickly get Custom Songs into TromboneChamp Still in Developement / Not all Songs will work

+## Contribute Songs
+- Open a Pull Request and edit the songs.json
+- PLEASE add your songs :)

 ## Usage
 ### Executing Binary
 - Go to Releases and download latest .exe file